 Vintage or oversized pendant lights

 This is the perfect way to accentuate the room’s high ceilings or to add to the drama to the room.
 Pendant light fixtures made of metal, woven material, fabrics, or ceramic will work.

 Open shelving with baskets

 Open wall shelves are a great way to display your beautiful kitchenware and glasses.
 But, these are prone to clutter and disorganization.
 To keep everything in order, we recommend using woven baskets.
 Store all the small unsightly items here to control the clutter.

 Classic Hamptons kitchens are casual, refined, elegant, and coastal-inspired.
 Go ahead, display decorations that remind you of the beach.

 So… Are you a fan of classic Hamptons kitchens?

 Which of these design ideas would you like to incorporate in your coastal-inspired home?
 Tell us in the comments section below.
-Our Brisbane architects and designers are experts in creating these homes.
+Our Brisbane-based building designers are experts in creating these homes.
 Reach out to us and tell us about your project.
 Liked this article?
 Follow us on Facebook, Instagram, and LinkedIn.